garyhlai/garys-notebook-gatsby/src/pages/2020-11-17_1/index.md

 print(num) # prints 10
 ```

+Let's look at another example.

 The magic method that initially caught my attention in the PyTorch code was `__getitems__`, which is how you access lists/dictionaries via keys in Python.
 When you have a list and you call `my_list[8]`, under the hood, Python is calling the built-in `__getitems__` of lists.

-Just like above, you can also override it.
-Let's look at another example.
+Like the magic methods we saw above, you can also define `__getitems__` explicitly for your class - this would override the default method (like above with `__str__`), or supply it to Python if the class doesn't already have it (like you will soon see).

-This snippet below would return error "TypeError: 'Person' object is not subscriptable", because unlike lists and dictionaries, regular objects don't have default `__getitems__` defined.
+This snippet below would return error "TypeError: 'Person' object is not subscriptable", because unlike lists and dictionaries, regular objects don't have `__getitems__` defined.

 #### Example 2